Vargasavour Recipes

 • Rockfish Fillet & Sea Salt: I usually choose a fresh, firm fillet and season it lightly with sea salt.
 Rockfish has such a mild flavor and cooks beautifully in the pan.

-• Extra Virgin Olive Oil: My go-to for searing, gives the fish a golden crust and also adds richness to the sauce without weighing it down.
+• Extra Virgin Olive Oil: My go-to for searing, it gives the rockfish a golden crust and also adds richness to the sauce without weighing it down.

 • Garlic, Parsley & Chili Flakes: Fresh garlic is the heart of the sauce, parsley brightens everything, and just a pinch of chili flakes gives the right touch of heat.